Get a quote

 Few homes will come away from an inspection without any issues.
 The general rule is that the older the house is, the more line item issues a home inspection may reveal.
 But even new homes may have some problems in the inspection report.

 In other words, it’s totally normal when a home inspection report notes some issues.
-In most cases, problems in the report are used for negotiation: the buyer can either ask for the repairs or a credit in escrow to reduce the price of the house.
+In most cases, problems in the report are used for negotiation: the buyer can either ask for the repairs or credit in escrow to reduce the price of the house.

 Homes are sold “as is” are the exception.
 This means the seller knows there are things wrong with the home and may even disclose most of them at the onset of escrow (if not before).
 In “as is” sales, the owner is less likely to negotiate on items already disclosed or noted in a report because they have likely priced the home to account for these issues.
 When dealing with an “as is” property, buyers should use the inspection report to confirm existing issues and determine if the price of the home makes sense for the work that needs to be done.